salmon dog treats

 How to store baked dog treats

-As these homemade dog treats have fish and eggs in them, I store them in an airtight container in the fridge.
-They should last a week.
+Store in an airtight container for up to 5–7 days.
 Although mine have not yet lasted that long with my four dogs!

 Recipe Tips